iMi-digital/db_friendlycaptcha/README.md

 ### **STILL WIP**

-A TYPO3 Extension that brings the Friendly Captcha functionality to EXT:form, based on the work of EXT:recaptcha.
+A TYPO3 Extension that brings the Friendly Captcha functionality to EXT:form and EXT:femanager, based on the work of EXT:recaptcha.

 ## Installation
 ### Composer